Gaussian Processes: priors#

 Gaussian processes - preview#

-Gaussian processes (GPs) are an example of nonparametric models.
+Gaussian processes (GPs) [Williams and Rasmussen, 2006] are an example of nonparametric models.
 They are powerful and flexible statistical models commonly used in GLMMs as random effects where they act as latent variable.

 A GP can be defined as a collection of random variables, any finite subset of which has a joint multivariate normal distribution typically represented as